catalyst-team/classification/README.md

 - Two stages traininig classification using `Softmax`
 - Two stages training "Multilabel" classification using `BCEWithLogitsLoss`
 - Two stages training "Multilabel" classification using `FocalLossMultiClass`
-- Two stages training classification using `CrossEntropyLoss` and with augmentations prediction

 #### Config training
 The config allows you to define: